FBI says U.S. murders rose in 2021, but data is incomplete

 Justice Department and FBI officials told reporters on Tuesday that the new methodology for crime data collection will include many new details on crimes that previously went unreported.
 These include data for drug offenses, human trafficking numbers, bribery, counterfeiting, and more detail on things such as simple assault and intimidation offenses.

+"Even though it's incomplete data and we cannot draw any conclusions about national trends, we have to respond to the concerns that people have about crime and violence," said Insha Rahman, vice president of advocacy for the Vera Institute.

+She added that the report only underscores the need for evidence-based solutions to reduce gun violence and make communities safer.

-(Reporting by Sarah N. Lynch; Editing by Scott Malone and Bill Berkrot)
+(Reporting by Sarah N. Lynch; additional reporting by David Morgan; Editing by Scott Malone, Bill Berkrot and Jonathan Oatis)

 ((scott.malone@thomsonreuters.com; +1 646-540-2633;))